nosas/blog/keras_tuner_tensorboard/article.md

 The remaining three trials show two trends that I touched on before:

 1. The first dropout layer has a low dropout rate (<0.2)
-2. The Conv2D layers successively reduce the number of filters (e.g. 16 -> 12, 16 -> 8)
+2. The Conv2D layers successively reduce the number of filters (e.g., 16 -> 12, 16 -> 8)

 We'll keep these trends in mind when we reduce our hyperparameter space and launch additional tuning trials.